-UMSL uses the Bradford Networks NAC (Network access Control) to inspect a computer before it is allowed on the campus network.
+Wired devices at UMSL use the Bradford Networks NAC (Network Access Control) to inspect a computer before it is allowed on the campus network.
 It ensures the system meets current security standards and has some basic security features like an up-to-date antivirus program and operating system patches.
-NAC is also used to control access to the campus wireless network "TritonNet".
-For more information on IT Security, please visit http://www.umsl.edu/technology/security

 ShoreTel IP Phone

-The campus has been transitioning into ShoreTelís Voice over IP telephone services.
-For more information visit the Telephone Services site at http://www.umsl.edu/technology/phones or contact the Technology Support Center at 516-6034.
+The campus is equipped with Mitel’s Voice over IP telephone services.
+For more information, visit the Telephone Services site.